d2l-ai/d2l-vi/chapter_computer-vision/image-augmentation.md

 ## Using an Image Augmentation Training Model

 Next, we will look at how to apply image augmentation in actual training.
-Here, we use the CIFAR-10 data set, instead of the Fashion-MNIST data set we have been using.
-This is because the position and size of the objects in the Fashion-MNIST data set have been normalized, and the differences in color and size of the objects in CIFAR-10 data set are more significant.
-The first 32 training images in the CIFAR-10 data set are shown below.
+Here, we use the CIFAR-10 dataset, instead of the Fashion-MNIST dataset we have been using.
+This is because the position and size of the objects in the Fashion-MNIST dataset have been normalized, and the differences in color and size of the objects in CIFAR-10 dataset are more significant.
+The first 32 training images in the CIFAR-10 dataset are shown below.

 ```{.python .input  n=11}
 d2l.show_images(gluon.data.vision.CIFAR10(
     train=True)[0:32][0], 4, 8, scale=0.8);
 ```

 In order to obtain a definitive results during prediction, we usually only apply image augmentation to the training example, and do not use image augmentation with random operations during prediction.
 Here, we only use the simplest random left-right flipping method.
-In addition, we use a `ToTensor` instance to convert mini-batch images into the format required by MXNet, i.e. 32-bit floating point numbers with the shape of (batch size, number of channels, height, width) and value range between 0 and 1.
+In addition, we use a `ToTensor` instance to convert minibatch images into the format required by MXNet, i.e., 32-bit floating point numbers with the shape of (batch size, number of channels, height, width) and value range between 0 and 1.

 ```{.python .input  n=12}
 train_augs = gluon.data.vision.transforms.Compose([